natethegreate/hent-AI/README.md

 The executable itself should not have any requirements on Windows.
 For linux, clone the repo and follow the provided instructions for getting its requirements.

 (Source code on Windows) I would reccomend running these on a virtual environment, with Anaconda3.
-Python 3.5, TensorFlow 1.5, Keras 2.2, tensorflow-gpu 1.9.0, and other common packages listed in `requirements.txt`.
+Python 3.5.2, TensorFlow 1.8, Keras 2.2, tensorflow-gpu 1.9.0, torch 0.4.1 and other common packages listed in `requirements.txt`.

 * For now, DCP is required until I can create my own alternative.
 This project expects to use the DCP directory.
 You can install the executable or the source code, either should work.

 * DCP is ONLY compatible with .png images, and not jpg.
-That should be the first thing you do - convert whatever content you want to decensor to png format.
+Either you use png only or try the provided jpg converter (Force jpg button).
 You can use online tools like jpg2png.
 Again, this should be done before anything else.

 * DCP is NOT compatible with screentones, or that dotted effect that is characteristic of printed works (see below).
 Simply refer to my other project, [Screentone Remover](https://github.com/natethegreate/Screentone-Remover), which will batch remove screentones using Digital Signal Processing techniques.
 This is the only way for printed non-colored images to be decensored.

 Here is an example of a screentoned image, and what it looks like when removed by my Screentone Remover app:
 ![Screentone removal example](assets/screentoneexsfw.jpg)

 * For full video decensoring via ESRGAN, you will need to download Twittman's model [here](https://de-next.owncube.com/index.php/s/mDGmi7NgdyyQRXL) and place it inside the ColabESRGAN/models folder.

 ## Important Notes (READ BEFORE USING)

 * I highly reccommend running hent-AI on batches, for example one doujin or a few doujins at once.
-The slowest part of hent-AI is the initialization, so the first inference takes time but the rest will be quick.
+The slowest part of hent-AI is the initialization, so the first inference takes time but the rest will be quicker.

 * The current model is not perfect.
 Yet.
 Expect some trouble with white censor bars, small censor bars, partially-transparent censor bars, and censor bars that are fused together as one large censor.
 Any absurd amount of censoring may cause issues for hent-AI.

 * This model is not trained in recognizing full censorship, where genetalia is not drawn at all.
 Non-standard censoring is also not supported.

 * The model supports mosaics and bars, but it really struggles when both are used on the same spot.
 Also, DCP can only generate for bars or mosaics, so you will need to keep mosaic censoring works separate from bar censored works.
-If you must decensor images with both, I would suggest decensoring the bars on one run, then the mosaics on a seconds run.
+If you must decensor images with both, I  suggest decensoring the bars on one run, then the mosaics on a seconds run.

-* If you choose to try the video detection, PLEASE only do one SHORT clip at a time.
-More testing is needed with video detection.
+* CUDA compatible Nvidia GPUs are reccommended for large amounts of images, or videos.
+If you don't have one, refer to the [colab notebook](hent_AI_COLAB_1.ipynb).

 * The Video Maker button creates a video from the output of DCP in decensored_output.
 Run this after DCP completes.
 Note you still need to select the directories for the source video, and the DCP install directory.